 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset to aggregate future net cash flows (undiscounted and without interest) expected to be generated by the asset.
 The judgments regarding the existence of impairment indicators are based on factors such as operational performance, market conditions, legal and environmental concerns, the Company's intent and ability to hold the related asset, as well as any significant cost overruns on development properties.
 If such assets are considered impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceed the fair value.
-As discussed above, as a result of the COVID-19 pandemic, certain of the Company's tenants may be unable to operate their businesses, maintain profitability and make timely rental payments to the Company under their leases.
-Accordingly, the worsening of estimated future cash flows could result in the recognition of an impairment charge on certain of the Company's long-lived assets.
-Management does not believe that the value of any of the Company's real estate investments was impaired at March 31, 2021.
+For example, as discussed above, as a result of the COVID-19 pandemic, certain of the Company's tenants may be unable to make timely rental payments to the Company under their leases which could impact our cash flows.
+The worsening of estimated future cash flows could result in the recognition of an impairment charge on certain of the Company's long-lived assets.
+Management does not believe that the value of any of the Company's real estate investments was impaired at September 30, 2021 or December 31, 2020.